Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 Description
 -----------

-The Multi Touch :ref:`Bricklet <product_overview_bricklets>` is equipped with the MPR121 capacitive touch sensor.
-It can be used to sense touch at 12 different locations.
+The Multi Touch :ref:`Bricklet <primer_bricklets>` is equipped with the MPR121 capacitive touch sensor.
+It can be used to extend :ref:`Bricks <primer_bricks>` to sense touch at 12 different locations.

 The thing that is actually touched is called an "electrode".
 The electrode can be a cable, electrically conductive tape or a copper surface of a circuit board.